Years of Experience

 Benefits and Perks

-Most survey participants save for retirement through Wal-Mart Pharmacy's 401(k) plan.
-Benefits include paid time off, but Wal-Mart Pharmacy hands out more vacation days than sick days; over one-half of workers report receiving the former, but only half of respondents report receiving the latter.
-For a solid majority of respondents, benefits include health insurance, and nearly two in five workers get dental coverage, too.
-A few more workplace perks are a stock purchase plan, life insurance, stock options, and tuition reimbursement.
+Benefits include paid time off, but Wal-Mart Pharmacy hands out more vacation days than sick days; slightly more than half of workers report receiving the former, but only one-half of workers report receiving the latter.
+A 401(k) program is available, and a large number of workers use it to save for retirement.
+A majority of respondents report having health insurance, and just over two-fifths of workers report having dental coverage.
+Wal-Mart Pharmacy also dishes out privileges such as a stock purchase plan, life insurance, stock options, and tuition reimbursement.